If there's one hair care product every blonde needs, it's purple shampoo! But what exactly does purple shampoo do?

 If you have never applied purple shampoo before, consider leaving it in for 2 to 3 minutes before washing it off.
 If you see little or no difference in your hair color after drying it, try 5 to 10 minutes for your subsequent treatment.
 Unless you have white or gray hair, you shouldn't leave the shampoo on your hair for longer than 15 minutes at a time.

 How Often Should You Use Purple Shampoo?

 Bear in mind that purple shampoo does not always need to replace your regular shampoo.
-Use purple shampoo once a week or anytime you notice brassiness.
-If you do not see any changes after a month, you can always up your hair care routine to 2 to 3 times a week.
+Use purple shampoo 2-3 times a week or anytime you notice brassiness.

 Though purple shampoo will not dye your hair, you may discover some lilac tints after you wash if the shampoo is too strong.
 To stop this, mix your purple shampoo with water in a 2-to-1 ratio and pour it into a spray bottle.